-Mr. Bourbeau is a Managing Director and a Portfolio Manager of ClearBridge and has 28 years of investment industry experience.
+Portfolio manager Title and recent biography Portfolio manager of the fund since Peter Bourbeau Mr. Bourbeau is a Managing Director and Portfolio Manager of ClearBridge.
 He joined the subadviser or its predecessor in 1991.
 Previously, Mr. Bourbeau was a Director of Citigroup Global Markets Inc. ("CGMI") and served as a Portfolio Manager at Smith Barney Asset Management.

-Ms. Vitrano is a Managing Director and a Portfolio Manager of ClearBridge and has 23 years of investment industry experience.
-Previously, she was a Senior Research Analyst for Information Technology and Communications at ClearBridge from 2007 to 2012.
+Mr. Bourbeau has 30 years of investment industry experience.
+2009 Margaret Vitrano Ms. Vitrano is a Managing Director and Portfolio Manager of ClearBridge.
+Previously, she was a Senior Research Analyst for Information Technology and Communications of ClearBridge from 2007 to 2012.
 Ms. Vitrano joined the subadviser or its predecessor in 2003.
-Previously, she was a Director of CGMI and a research analyst at Citigroup.
+Prior to that, she was a Director of CGMI and a research analyst at Citigroup.
+Ms. Vitrano has 25 years of investment industry experience.
+2012